Classical Prolog modes

 :- pred length(-list,-int).

-expresses that length/2 can be called in any mode, but on output the second argument will be instantiated to a number and the first one will be instantiated to a lit.
-Note that this does not mean that the list will be ground, but rather that it will be a complete list but whose elements can be any term, including variables.
+expresses that length/2 can be called in any mode, but on output the second argument will be instantiated to a number and the first one will be instantiated to a list.
+Note that this does not mean that the list will be ground, but rather that it will be a complete list but whose elements can be any term, including variables (see the discussion of instantitation and compatibility types in Declaring regular types.

 Usage:A-P